 Pregnant women need more folic acid (a B vitamin) and certain other nutrients in their diet to help ensure that their infant is born healthy.
 Research shows that taking supplements of folic acid during pregnancy can prevent a type of birth defect called neural tube defects.
 Usually, a pregnant woman's health care provider will advise her to take a prenatal vitamin supplement.

 The American Congress of Obstetricians and Gynecologists (ACOG) recommends that pregnant women who were of normal weight before pregnancy increase their food intake by about 300 calories per day.3 The total amount of weight a woman should gain during pregnancy depends on her pre-pregnancy weight.
 Women whose weight was in the healthy range before becoming pregnant should gain between 25 and 35 pounds while pregnant.
 The advice is different for those who were overweight or underweight before becoming pregnant.4

 The U.S. Department of Agriculture offers an online tool (http://www.choosemyplate.gov/pregnancy-breastfeeding.html) that can help women who are pregnant or breastfeeding plan their meals to ensure that their nutrition is optimal as judged by intake of specific food groups and stage of pregnancy.

 More information about weight gain during pregnancy is available in the "How much weight should I gain during pregnancy?" section.

-For most women, the American Congress of Obstetricians and Gynecologists (ACOG) recommends exercising 30 minutes or more each day during pregnancy.
+For most women, ACOG recommends exercising 30 minutes or more each day during pregnancy.
 Exercise can help improve many unpleasant symptoms experienced by some women (such as bloating, swelling, and backaches).
 It may also improve women's ability to cope with labor.5